aa-rodriguezv/ACME_compensation_system/README.md

 - The program was designed to be resilient enough to process any file that the user needs, or it can test an already defined .txt file.
 - The program was designed to be resilient enough to process time differences that can be fractions, taking into account the minutes of the hours in the intervals.
 - The testing was focused on the API as it is the code that solves the main problem.
-- Every auxiliar function of the API was set to be private (with the \_function() notation) so that the file processor would not access unnecessary methods.
+- Every auxiliar function of the API was set to be private (with the \_function() notation) so that the file processor would not access methods unnecessarily.

 ## Results